 With a longer life comes the greater likelihood of needing assisted living or long-term care.
-According to the Genworth Cost of Care Survey, median costs can range from approximately \$48,000 to \$100,380 per year depending on the type of care needed.
-The For a couple, this kind of care can be costly and is important to consider when developing a long-term care strategy.
+According to the Genworth Cost of Care Survey, median costs can range from approximately \$64,200 to \$116,800 per year depending on the type of care needed.
+For a couple, this kind of care can be costly and is important to consider when developing a long-term care strategy.

 Medicare pays for acute care, not long-term residency.
 Medicaid pays for long-term care but requires that you "spend down" your assets before coverage kicks in.
-Individuals who delay buying long-term care coverage may be considered high risk and may be denied coverage or charged higher premiums.
-Costs increase on your birthday.
-The annual rate increases are generally 2 percent to 4 percent in your 50s but start to be 6 percent to 8 percent per year in your 60s.
+12 Individuals who delay buying long-term care coverage may be considered high risk and may be denied coverage or charged higher premiums.
+13